 The cast includes Gary Oldman as Count Dracula, Winona Ryder as Mina Murray / Elisabeta and Anthony Hopkins as Professor Abraham Van Helsing and directed by Francis Ford Coppola.

-This movie being the most recent in the telling of Dracula’s tale.
+This movie was the most recent in the telling of Dracula’s tale.

 At the turn of the century, the young lord Vlad and his family live a peaceful life ruling over their small kingdom, but when a Turk warlord demands from Vlad a thousand boys and his son to create an army Vlad seeks a terrible power that will allow him to protect his kingdom and family from the Turks at a terrible cost.